cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

 ``foo:finish`` is a pseudo output that is short for ``foo:succeed? |
 foo:fail?``.
-This automatically labels the real outputs as optional, because success and failure can't both be expected.
+This automatically labels the real outputs as optional, because success and failure can't both be required.

 ``foo:finish?`` is illegal because it incorrectly suggests that "finishing is optional" and that a non-optional version of the trigger makes sense.